Frequently Asked Questions

 Who do PSWs care for?

 Depending on where you choose to work, your patients will vary in age, abilities, and support needed.
 Some are recovering from an illness or injury and will only need short-term help.
 Others are living with more permanent conditions and require daily assistance.
 Patients may have developmental disabilities, or be restricted cognitively.
 Other patients require palliative care, are recovering from surgeries, are mothers requiring perinatal care for newborns, or elderly patients with dementia.

 Anyone interested in a stable career helping others can become a PSW.
 Personal Support Workers do not require a college or university degree, although training programs are available.
 The main requirement of a PSW is that you are compassionate and care deeply about the comfort and needs of patients.

 The easiest way is to take a short course.
 PSW educational programs must comply with a provincial standard, which applies to private career colleges, publicly funded colleges and through school boards.
 These programs usually require an Ontario Secondary School Diploma (OSSD) or equivalent, and generally require a grade 12 English credit and result in your first job placement as a PSW.

 To access information on training programs, please click here.

 Where do PSWs work?

 PSW jobs work all over Ontario, in a variety of settings.
-It is up to you whether you want to work in hospitals, nursing homes, long-term care homes, a community setting or a patient’s home.
+It is up to you whether you want to work in hospitals, nursing homes, long-term care homes, or a home and community care setting.